JonArnxr/PatternMatching/PatternMatching/readme.txt

  *  out different representations of the same line segment when there
  *  are 5 or more points on a line segment, indicate that here.
  **********************************************************************/
+yes, I stated above. when we get many points that form a line the first combination holds the first p (our point in which we are looking at all other slopes) gets added to the listthen when going to the next point that is in the same line as before it finds the rest of the same points and adds them to an array that gets added to the lineSegments and so on so we do get n-4 arrays forming the same linefor n points that form a line.

 /**********************************************************************